 If you aren’t getting as many posts from diners as you might like, try turning audience sharing into a game – post on social media that every time somebody tags you, they’re entered in a draw for a gift card.
 It will encourage people to share about your restaurant (therefore reaching that new audience of potential future diners) and give you a returning customer when they spend the gift card.

-You could also consider influencer marketing as a way to spread the word about online ordering from your restaurant.
+You could also consider influencer marketing as a way to spread the word about online ordering or your restaurant delivery service.
 Social media influencers are people who have a large – and dedicated – social following.
 The idea is that if they post about a product or experience, their followers will engage with said brand.

 You could have an influencer post about enjoying their meal from your restaurant, sharing how easy the ordering was, or raving about how the quality of food was great even at home.

 There are a few areas to consider if you go this route:

 People are stuck at home.
 They’re browsing the Internet for dinner options.
 You want to make sure two things happen.

 Both of these aspects are critical to make sure you don’t miss out on any potential sales.
 Diners don’t want to have to struggle to find you or find where you’re hiding the online ordering page.

 The first step to getting people to order directly through you is by getting them somewhere they can easily do that.
 This is why traffic is so important – the more people on your website, the more chances for people to order.

 Here’s some simple tips for increasing your traffic.

 Have Your Website on Different Directories